cmc-aau/biocloud-docs/docs/software/conda.md

 $ python3 -m pip install <package> --no-cache-dir
 ```

-If you then export the conda environment to a YAML file using `conda env export > requirements.yml`, software dependencies installed using pip should show under a separate `- pip:` field, for example:
+If you then export the conda environment to a YAML file using `mamba env export > requirements.yml`, software dependencies installed using pip should show under a separate `- pip:` field, for example:
 ```
 name: myproject
 channels: